Cutoff for random walks on graphs with bottlenecks: Introduction.

-where $A=\frac{\Phi}{1-\pi(S)-\epsilon}<1$. \end{thm} A few words about the proof of the two theorems and the structure of the paper.
-In order to find the asymptotic limits of the mixing time $t_{mix}$ we will calculate upper and lower bounds for $t_{mix}(\epsilon)$.
-Under the conditions of Theorem \ref{theorem1}, for $0<\epsilon<1$ we will show that Then the mixing time and the cutoff property follow because of (H)(a).
+\end{thm} A few words about the proof of the two theorems and the structure of the paper.
+In order to find the asymptotic limits of the mixing time $t^k_{mix}$ we will calculate upper and lower bounds for $t^k_{mix}(\epsilon)$.
+Under the conditions of Theorem \ref{theorem1}, for $0<\epsilon<1$ we will show that for large $k$

-Under the conditions of Theorem \ref{theorem0}, we will show that for every $\epsilon \in(0,1-\pi(S)-\Phi)$ Then the mixing time and the cutoff property follow again because of (H)(a).
+Then the mixing time and the cutoff property follow because of (H)(a).